coatsy/SignWordDoc/README.md

 ![Insert Content Control](/images/InsertContentControl1.png)

 3. This will insert a content control at the cursor.
-With the copntent control selected, click the Properties button:
+With the content control selected, click the Properties button:

 ![Open Content Control Properties](/images/InsertContentControl2.png)